 While the basic tech is there, the system isn’t the most logical, so you often find yourself fishing around for the right option.
 Given the capacitive touchscreen’s strength, the rotary controller underneath seems redundant, too.

 Still, the optional stereos are worth a mention.
-The regular hi-fi can be upgraded to a £1,320 Harman/Kardon unit, but the £2,160 Bowers & Wilkins system is among the best in the business.
+The regular hi-fi can be upgraded to a Harman/Kardon unit, or a Bowers & Wilkins system, which is among the best in the business.

 In this review

 - 1Maserati Levante reviewThe Maserati Levante SUV is competitively priced, and practical enough to open the brand up to a new group of buyers

 - 2Engines, performance and driveThe Levante SUV is heavy, but still super-quick, thanks to powerful petrol engines

 - 3MPG, CO2 and Running CostsThere's no hiding from it - the Maserati Levante will be an expensive SUV to run

 - 4Interior, design and technology - currently readingDespite arriving in 2016, the Levante’s cabin feels dated and not that well built.
 The touchscreen is versatile, but kit is expensive

 - 5Practicality, comfort and boot spaceThe Maserati Levante is a deceptively big car, but with only five seats it can’t rival cars like the Audi Q7 for versatility

 - 6Reliability and SafetyBuild quality isn’t as good as you might expect, with the Levante’s German rivals beating it hands down for fit and finish